markus7017/myfiles/shelly/README.md

 |          |totalKWH     |Number   |yes      |Total energy consumption in Watts since the device powered up (reset on restart)      |
 |          |timestamp    |String   |yes      |Timestamp of the last measurement                                                     |

+The roller positioning calibration has to be performed using the Shelly App before the position can be set in percent.

 ### Shelly 2.5 - relay mode (thing-type:shelly25-relay)

 The Shelly 2.5 includes 2 meters, one for each channel.